 Which surgical technique is better for Breast lifting? – The classic Anchor technique or newer Lollipop technique?

 The anchor breast lift is a very effective surgical treatment for breast uplifting.
-The name of the procedure comes from the shape of the incision needed to do the surgery: a nautical anchor.
+The name of the procedure comes from the shape of the incision used in the surgery: a nautical anchor.

 Three incisions are made on the breast:

 - One around the areola in the shape of a circle

 - Incision two is made down from the base of the areola to the breast crease

 - And, the last incision is made along the breast crease, under the breast.
 This is the incision that is avoided when using the above Lollipop incision.

 As mentioned previously, the lollipop breast lift involves only two surgical incisions: a ring around the areola and one straight incision from the bottom of the areola towards the breast crease.
 These incisions allow greater flexibility in adjusting the breast size and also make it easier to hide the cuts made on the skin.
 This technique is much more popular due to the fact that the scars are smaller.